Out & About: Calendar of area events | Calendar | Journal Gazette

 ALL WEEKEND

 Blue Jacket's Fantasy of Lights – Hours, 6 to 9 p.m.
 Sunday through Thursday and 6 to 10 p.m.
 Friday and Saturday; Franke Park, 3411 Sherman Blvd.; cost, $10 per vehicle, $20 commercial van and $40 trolley or bus; ends Dec.
-31. Christmas Village open Thursday.
+31. Christmas Village open Friday through Monday.

 Holiday Window Displays – Handmade paper cut light boxes displayed in windows of Park Foundation Pavilion, Promenade Park, 202 W. Superior St.; ends Jan.
 3.